-Despite getting Regional Board approval to remove specific pesticides from seven different waterways, samples collected by the Coalition continue to have detections of pesticides such as Chlorpyrifos (Lorsban).
-In 2016 there were three detections of chlorpyrifos above the standard and in 2016 there have been a detections of a herbicide above water quality standards (diuron).
+Despite getting Regional Board approval to remove specific pesticides from seven different waterways, samples collected by the Coalition continue to have detections of pesticides.
+In 2017 there was three detections of a herbicide above water quality standards (diuron).

-The chlorpyrifos detections in 2016 occurred in 3 subwatersheds that are already in a management plan for chlorpyrifos.
-These subwatersheds include Terminous Tract, Mormon Slough, and French Camp Slough.
-A review of pesticide applications indicates applications to alfalfa, grapes, walnuts and almonds by both members and non members may have contributed to the detections downstream.
+The diruon detections in 2017 occurred in 3 subwatersheds that are already in a management plan for Diuron.
+These subwatersheds include Terminous Tract, Temple Creek and Bacon Island.
 The Coalition has conducted multiple years of outreach within all the subwatersheds and members within these subwatersheds have documented various management practices such as retention ponds/holding basins, center grass rows, reducing the amount of irrigation runoff and reducing use of the pesticide of concern.

 Many within the agricultural community might not realize there are certain pesticides that the Regional Water Quality Control Board have listed as Prohibited Discharge Pesticides.
 Some of these pesticides are commonly used without use restrictions.
 These products include Carbofuron (Furdan), Malathion, Molinate (Ordram), Methyl parathion (Parathion),and Thiobencarb (Bolero).